5 things you should know about instructor training and franchise

 Why don’t we just sign everyone up with a pulse and enough money to pay for the training?

 - We don’t make any money on your training.
 To remain competitive with the other companies we have to charge a similar price, and every penny we charge you we pay to our instructor trainer.

-- Where we will make money is if you decide to join our franchise (which is cheaper than AA, BSM, RED, Bill Plant and many others).
+- Where we will make money is if you decide to join our franchise (which is cheaper than other national driving schools).

 - Where we won’t make money is if you train with us, qualify and leave us.
 That’s a risk we take, that works well when you serve people well.

 - We also won’t make money if you train with us, join us briefly and then leave us because we are not good for the work.
 Again, this is a risk we take, because we are good for the work.

 When you qualify with driveJohnson’s, you will inevitably join us, though we can’t smoke a cigar because your notice to leave us is just 4 weeks.
 That’s nothing compared to 12 months.

 You won’t end up in horrific financial debt seeing out 4 weeks notice with us.
 You may end up in horrific financial debt seeing out 12 months notice and not getting enough work to pay for your car, franchise etc.

 It’s sounds great but it may cost you significantly more in the long run.